Vuochlang/Lab_CS-360/week7/README.md

 2/26/2021

 <h3>Week 7:
-The "sub" program will take input from the user via stdin, and for every pair of command line arguments, it will replace every instance of the first character in the input with the second, writing the result to stdout.</h3>
+<br>The "sub" program will take input from the user via stdin, and for every pair of
+command line arguments, it will replace every instance of the first character in the input with the second, writing the result to stdout.</h3>